For Coaches, Consultants, and Service Professions Who Want to Close More Sales with Less Resistance

 - How to effectively follow-up with prospects who go quiet.

-My intention is for this guide to be the single best piece of content on the internet for self-employed coaches, consultants, and service providers who want to improve their sales calls.
-I will be updating this document as I find new techniques that work for me.
-Make sure to save this guide for your own ongoing reference and share it with anyone you know who wants to close more clients with ease and no sleaze.
+My intention is for this guide to be the single best piece of content for consulting and service businesses who want to improve their close rate and shorten their sales cycle.
+I’ll be updating this post as I find new techniques that work for me.
+Make sure to save this guide for your own ongoing reference and share it with anyone you know who wants to close more clients with greater ease.

 With that said, let’s jump into the guide.